i-doit/scripts/README.md

 sudo idoit-restore
 ~~~

-You may automate your backups with a cron job. `idoit-install.sh` can handle it (see above).
+You may automate your backups with a cron job. `idoit-install` can handle it (see above).

 Keep in mind that these scripts are just a little step for a good backup strategy.
 Consider to copy those backup files to another location.
 Additionally, if you installed i-doit within a virtual machine you should create snapshots.